Marvel Crosson: Aviation career

 In 1922, the Crosson family moved to San Diego, California.
 Marvel and Joe became fascinated with aviation and together bought their first airplane, a Curtiss N-9.
 Joe Crosson moved to the Territory of Alaska to take a job as a pilot.
-Marvel followed soon afterwards, and earned her commercial pilot's license there, the first woman in the territory to do so.
+Marvel followed soon afterward and earned her commercial pilot's license there, the first woman in the territory to do so.
 She joined her brother in his business, piloting and keeping the equipment in working order.
 She helped her brother transport a monoplane from San Diego to New York for Hubert Wilkins.
 After working as a commercial pilot in Alaska, Marvel returned to California.
-She set an altitude record of 23,996 ft on May 28, 1929, while piloting a Travel Air Jet J-5.
+She set an altitude record of 23,996 ft on May 28, 1929, while piloting a Travel Air J-5.

 Death

-Marvel Crosson died on August 19, 1929, when her airplane crashed in the Arizona desert on the second day of the Women's Air Derby that had begun in California.
+Marvel Crosson died on August 19, 1929, when her Travel Air Model 11 airplane crashed in the Arizona desert on the second day of the Women's Air Derby that had begun in California.
 Her body was found several hundred feet from her plane.
 Crosson's parachute had been released, but was unopened, possibly indicating that she was too near the ground for it to work properly after being released.
 She was entombed at Greenwood Memorial Park in San Diego, California.

 Race sponsor National Exchange Club held a nationwide moment of silence in all its clubs to commemorate Crosson's death.
 A vacant chair represented Crosson at a banquet for the Women's Air Derby in Cleveland, Ohio.
 She was inducted into the Alaska Women's Hall of Fame in 2011.